10g Release 2 (10.2.0.5) for IBM: Linux on System z

 This might happen if you try to enable a realm on an invalid object.
 The workaround is to make sure that all objects protected by the realm are valid, before trying to enable the realm.

 This section covers some of the frequently asked questions related to Database Vault installation.
-Oracle Database Vault installation is covered in detail in the Oracle Database Vault Installation Guide for IBM: Linux on System z.
+Oracle Database Vault installation is covered in detail in Oracle Database Vault Installation Guide for IBM: Linux on System z.

 To allow the installer to find the database instance information, you should check the following: